reaktoro/reaktoro/docs/sphinx/tutorials/transport/reactive-transport-calcite-dolomite-custom.rst

 Before proceeding to the simulation of reactive transport on the considered interval, we set the initial time and a counter for the step considered in this cycle.
-Besides, in ``ndigits`` we store the number of digits in the selected amount of steps (for the reactive transport)
+Besides, in ``ndigits`` we store the number of digits in the selected amount of steps (for the reactive transport) needed for the naming the files with chemical properties.

 .. literalinclude:: ../../../../demos/python/demo-reactive-transport-calcite-dolomite.py
     :start-at: Step 7.10
-    :end-before: Step 7.11
+    :end-before: Step 10

 The cycle for the reactive transport simulation proceeds until we haven't made all the steps in time.
 At each time step, we output the progress of the simulations by auxiliary routine ``outputstate()``.
 Then, we collect the amounts of elements from fluid and solid partition.
 This is done according to the **operator splitting procedure**.
 First, we update the amounts of elements the fluid partition using transport equation.

 .. literalinclude:: ../../../../demos/python/demo-reactive-transport-calcite-dolomite.py
     :start-at: Step 7.10.1
     :end-before: Step 6

-The transport is performed by the ``transport()`` routine that excepts the amounts *j*-th element, current time and space discretization step, parameters of the reactive transport velocity and diffusion coefficient, and amounts of *j*-th element on the boundary.
+The transport is performed by the routine ``transport()`` that excepts the amounts *j*-th element, current time and space discretization step, parameters of the reactive transport velocity and diffusion coefficient, and amounts of *j*-th element on the boundary.
 The routine has the following structure.
 It defines the discretization constants ``alpha`` and ``beta`` that correspond to the diffusion and advection terms in the equation, i.e., ``D*dt/dx**2`` and ``v*dt/dx``, respectively.
-Arrays ``a``, ``b``, ``c`` follow from the the finite difference discretization of of the reaction-advection equation (TODO: specify, which finite differences are used).
+Arrays ``a``, ``b``, ``c`` follow from the the finite difference discretization of of the reaction-advection equation.
 Finally, the obtained system of equation is solved by the tridiagonal matrix algorithm, also known as the Thomas algorithm.

 .. literalinclude:: ../../../../demos/python/demo-reactive-transport-calcite-dolomite.py
     :start-at: Step 7.10.2